donovan680/simpleCSVsorter/README.md

 #### `Row * createRow(char* line);`

-This function takes a `char*` as a parameter and returns a pointer to a `Row` struct.
 The value of the `char*` parameter is an entire CSV file line.
 This parameter is passed down from the `insertRow` function defined below.
 In this function, a new `Row` struct is created.
 The `char*` is then split by `,` and each substring is loaded into the correct
 `Row* newRow->values[columnNum]`. `columnNum = 0` initially and is incremented for each substring loaded.
 Therefore each `Row*->values[columnNum]` stays consistent with the corresponding `header[columnNum]` column name.
 A pointer to the newly created `Row` is then returned.

 #### `void insertRow(Row** topRow,char* line);`